 My reasoning for voting the way I did was twofold.
 First, part of the classwork is reviewing the work of others and responding to them.
 Moving the deadline back placed an obstacle in my schedule by adding another day of unplanned schoolwork.
 Second, I knew when I registered for the class that I would have conflicts throughout the semester because of work travel and personal obligations.
 I knew I would need to make adjustments to complete all of my responsibilities.

 I don’t know the process others went through to make their decision, so I can’t judge the decisions they made.
 I appreciate the gesture made by the university and my professor specifically, but I can’t help but wonder when personal responsibilities supersede the need to take advantage of an exception just because it was offered?

-is the at ACUI.
+is the Director of Membership at ACUI.